jeff-soriano/hotel-app/README.md

 ### `npm install`
 ### `npm start`

-This will install the necesarry node modules and then run the app in development mode.\
+This will install the necessary node modules and then run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\